-Your GDPR + Email Marketing Playbook: How to Prepare for the New EU Data Law
+Your GDPR + Email Marketing Playbook: How to Prepare for the EU Data Law

-A new law called the General Data Protection Regulation (GDPR) will go into effect on May 25, 2018 — and it will impact email marketers around the world.
+A new law called the General Data Protection Regulation (GDPR) went into effect on May 25, 2018 — and it impacted email marketers around the world.

 The good news?
 If you’re using AWeber, you’re probably already doing many of the things required.